-Let’s explain now how to configure Proteus VSM to work with C Keil IDE.
-The interaction beetwen Proteus and C Keil is achieved via the Virtual Debug Monitor (VDM) interface. if Keil C and Proteus are properly installed , copy the dll VDM51.dll from for example C: \Program File\Labcenter Electronics\ Proteus X Professional\MODELS\VDM5 1.
-Dll to the C: \ Program Files\keil \C51\BIN directory.
+Let’s now explain how to configure Proteus VSM to work with the Keil IDE.
+The interaction between Proteus and Keil C is achieved through the Virtual Debug Monitor (VDM) interface.
+If Keil C and Proteus are correctly installed, follow these steps:

 TDRV0=BIN\MON51.DLL (“Keil Monitor-51 Driver”)

-immediately below add the line that specifies the location of the dll
+Immediately below it, add the line specifying the location of the DLL:

 TDRV1 = BIN\VDM51.DLL (“Proteus VSM Monitor-51 Driver”)